ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

 **Background knowledge:**

-- This article will make occasional references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
+- This article will make regular references to the `ftplugin` and `plugin` directories, which we will use to implement LaTeX-specific Vim configuration.
+  To get the most out of this article, you should understand the purpose of these directories.
-  In case you are just dropping in now and Vim's `ftplugin` system sounds unfamiliar, consider first reading through the article [3.
-Vim's `ftplugin` system]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.
+  In case you are just dropping in now and words like "plugin", "ftplugin", and "runtimepath" sound unfamiliar, consider first reading through the [third article in this series]({{< relref "/tutorials/vim-latex/ftplugin" >}}), which covers what you need to know.

 - We will also define some Vim key mappings in this article---if Vim keywords like `:map`, `<leader>`, `<localleader>`, and `<Plug>` are unfamiliar to you, consider taking a detour and reading through the final article in this series, [7.
 A Vim Configuration Primer for Filetype-Specific Workflows]({{< relref "/tutorials/vim-latex/vimscript" >}}), which explains everything you need to know about Vim key mappings to understand this series.